Finistere/antidote/README.rst

 - Dependency cycle detection
 - Thread-safety and limited performace impact (see `injection benchmark <https://github.com/Finistere/antidote/blob/master/benchmark.ipynb>`_).
+- Antidote is declarative and does not do any magic out of the box.
+Reading the decorators is enough to understand what it does and from where dependencies are coming from.
+- Is easy to work with an IDE: no **kwargs which makes arguments impossible to guess and has type hints everywhere.
 - Easily extendable, through dependency providers.
-All aftermetioned dependencies are implemented with it.
+All after-mentioned kind of dependencies are implemented with it.
+It is designed to support custom kind of dependencies from the ground up.

-Dependencies:
+  So if you want custom magic or whatever, you can have it !

+Kind of dependencies:

 - Services and factories: provides an instance of a class.
 - Tags: Dependencies can be tagged, and as such all of them matching a specific tag can be